filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

 If you supply `-`, as in the above example, it will attempt to extract the content directly to `stdout`.
 This will only work if we are extracting a single file.

-  In the example above, the `>` operator was used to redirect the output of `car extract` to a named file,.
+  In the example above where we fetched a file named `lidar-data.tar`, the `>` operator was used to redirect the output of `car extract` to a named file,.
 This is because the content we fetched was raw file data that did not have a name encoded.
 In this case, if we didn't use `-` and `> filename`, `go-car` would write to a file named `unknown`.
+In this instance `go-car` was used to reconstitute the file from the raw blocks contained within Lassie's CAR output.

 `go-car` has other useful commands.
 The first is `car ls`, which can be used to list the contents of a CAR, The second is `car inspect`, which can be used to inspect the contents of the CAR, and optionally verify the integrity of a CAR.